Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 Notice that only the keys already present in the _vss8_ copy are considered in step **3**, hence no invalid data from the current registry can make its way into the new “clean” hive.

-This algorithm is implemented in a form of a python script that can be found here.
+This algorithm is implemented in a form of a python script that can be found [here](https://gist.github.com/Auscitte/444a3c27fad5aaaf9b372eac2e37ea0c).
 In this script, there are classes `AddKeyMod`,  `AddValueMod`, `ChangeValueMod`, `DeleteValueMod` that represent various modifications to the registry and a function called `bring_up_to_standard()` that generates the said modifications while attempting the “equalize” data in two hives (see step **2**).

 This technique is far from ideal for reasons so numerous that one does not know whence to begin.
-For one, all the keys and values removed since the time vss8 copy was modified last will be retained.
+For one, all the keys and values Windows removed since the time _vss8_ copy was modified last will be retained.
 Then, a number of registry entries added between that time and the _vss15_’s modification timestamp may be lost due to _vss15_ copy being severely damaged, not to mention the data added after vss15 snapshot was taken.

 The imperfections were too many to count, but, nevertheless, it was worth trying before coming up with a more complicated algorithm.
 And it worked!
 Never in my life was I this happy to see Windows’ logon screen!

-All that remained to be done is “poking around” various system services and installed applications for the purpose of making sure everything ran correctly, but the OS had something else in mind.
+All that remained to be done was “poking around” various system services and installed applications for the purpose of making sure everything ran correctly, but the OS had something else in mind.
 In horror, I watched Windows eagerly plunge into its favorite occupation – updating itself – as installing updates unto unstable system could have rendered it unbootable once again.
-It did not happen and I am glad to report that no registry-related errors have been encountered since that fix.
+It did not happen and I am glad to report that no registry-related errors have been encountered after that fix.

 ## Conclusion

 We have come a long way in our understanding of the problem on our hands from the vague “Your PC ran into a problem and needs to restart.
 Stop code: CRITICAL_PROCESS_DIED.”
 BSOD message.
-The first step presented no challenge at all: simple bugcheck analysis gave us the name of the deceased: csrss.exe, but thence the road lying before us proved more demanding.
+The first step presented no challenge at all: simple bugcheck analysis gave us the name of the deceased: _csrss.exe_, but thence the road lying before us proved more demanding.
 Struggling through the tangles and knots of traces left on the stack by system calls, we reached the exact location where the error code was stored and, after that, keeping our eyes pealed for the execution artifacts in memory, we analyzed csrss’ initialization procedure instruction by instruction so as to identify the offending function. _ServerDllInitialization()_ from _basesrv.dll_ turned out to be our culprit.
 Then came the long nights of ceaseless and tireless reverse-engineering with many lonely hours spent by blue-saturated LED candlelight.
 Eventually, pristine wholesome-looking C-code emerged illuminating the dark forces behind blue screens of death and we could clearly see the only system call that could have possibly returned the error code, _NtOpenKey()_.
-Thus, the name of _basesrv.dll_ was cleared and the real villain stood before us – a corrupt _HKLM\SOFTWARE_ hive, a monster of the Registry world.
+Thus, the glorious name of _basesrv.dll_ was cleared and the real villain stood before us – a corrupt _HKLM\SOFTWARE_ hive, a monster of the Registry world.
 And so we embarked on a quest to the land of Shadow Copies in search of a righteous _SOFTWARE_ hive, but none could we find.
 Remains of great hives, dust and bone, were collected to conjure up the One and Only Illustrious Spirit of True Registry, that is to say, we had to combine data from multiple incomplete shadow copies of the hive in order to obtain a version that would work.
 Finally, the evil spell was broken and Window came back to life.
 If this heck of a journey does not feel like an odyssey to you I do not know what else could impress you, my battle-scarred reader.

 In short, the entire exercise at diagnostics took an awful lot of time; I went to great lengths to figure  out what the problem actually was and am bored stiff reiterating (over and over again) the steps it took to get there every time a need to put something together for an introduction or conclusion in this never-ending multipart series arises.